TechnoHarsh/TechnoHarsh.github.io/README.md

-<h2 align="left">My name is Harsh Vardhan and I'm a Student of ASoSE Lajpat Nagar , New Delhi</h2>
+<h2 align="left">My name is Harsh Vardhan and I'm a Student of ASoSE Lajpat Nagar , From New Delhi</h2>